When the current ERP starts getting in the way

 Why executives call Wayferry

-• Independent advice, paid only by clients.
+• Independent advice, paid only by clients

-This conversation is most relevant if
+This is most relevant when

-• Strategic goals are being constrained by the current system.
+• Strategic goals are being constrained by the current system

-• Reporting confidence is weakening as complexity grows.
+• Reporting confidence is weakening as complexity grows